Skip to content

 Is the Offer as Good as It Sounds?

-Another notable point is that Lidl currently does not seem to offer corresponding supplementary products (as of May 15, 2023, 4:30 p.m.).
+Another notable point is that there currently seem to be no corresponding supplementary products available at Lidl (as of May 15, 2023, 4:30 p.m.).
 Additionally, the offer comes with a note: “Installation of the feed-in socket must only be carried out by a qualified electrician.”
-So, the supposed 200-euro bargain is not the end of the story.
+So, it doesn’t stop at the supposed 200-euro bargain.
 However, this is a catch found with all balcony solar panels.

-For those satisfied with a power output of 150 kWh, it is a quite appealing offer, especially since there are few providers offering balcony solar panels with a total output of 150 kWh.
-Those who expect a bit more self-generated electricity should opt for a balcony solar panel that can produce more power.
+For those satisfied with a performance of 150 kWh, it is quite an appealing offer, especially since there are few providers offering balcony solar panels with a total output of 150 kWh.
+Those expecting a bit more self-generated electricity should rather opt for a balcony solar panel that can generate more power.

 This article is a machine translation of the original German version of MYHOMEBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@myhomebook.de.